MantisLords/ProjectMantis_Legacy/README.md

 ### Structure
 The main library is coded in the "Mantis" Solution.
-Do not touch it if you dont know what you are doing.
+Do not touch it if you dont know what you are doing (unless you are ClebschGordon).

 Basic examples of how the library works are saved in the "MantisExample" - Solution